 This is why I don’t think anyone can truly say that they’re enlightened until everybody on earth is enlightened, if it makes sense?
 Because all of us are interrelated.
 Just as we are inside this universe, I also think that the universe is inside us and everything in reality is a part of us.

-This then brings us to your question which is: How do we know how we are progressing towards this end goal of enlightenment?
+This then brings us to your question which is: How do we know how we are progressing towards the end goal of enlightenment?
 And that’s an excellent question.
-I have an article on PE which is on the map of consciousness.
-It is this scale developed by David Hawkins to measure consciousness.
+I have an article on the map of consciousness [Update: The article is now offline; you can read more about the map in the book Power vs. Force].
+It is a scale developed by David Hawkins to measure consciousness.

 - It starts from lower levels of Shame, Guilt, Apathy, Grief, and then moving up to Fear, Desire, Anger.